JorjaFox/website/content/_posts-old-blog/2015-06-25-ausiello-csi-finale-spoilers.md

 From <a href="http://tvline.com/2015/06/24/supernatural-season-11-spoilers-cast-amara-femme-fatale/">TV Line</a> here are the spoilers:

-> <strong>Question: Hey, Aus.
+> **Question: Hey, Aus.
 Big Fan.
-Any inside scoop on the CSI finale movie? —Brandon</strong>
+Any inside scoop on the CSI finale movie? —Brandon**
-> <strong>Ausiello:</strong> Hey, Bran.
+> **Ausiello:** Hey, Bran.
 Rumor has it the show’s two-hour Sept.
 27 swan song will kick off with a significant time jump — we’re talking roughly six months.
 I’m also hearing there’s a pivotal death.

 Who do you think the death is?